 Drug Candidates.
 We have laboratories in-house for analytical method development, bioanalytical testing, formulation, stability testing and small-scale compounding of laboratory supplies of drug candidates.
 We utilize contract manufacturers to produce sufficient quantities of drug candidates for use in preclinical and clinical studies and to store and distribute our drug candidates.
 We require manufacturers that produce APIs and finished drug products for clinical use to operate in accordance with cGMPs and all other applicable laws and regulations.
-We anticipate that we will rely on contract manufacturers to develop and manufacture our drug candidates for commercial sale.
-We maintain agreements with potential and existing manufacturers that include confidentiality and intellectual property provisions to protect our proprietary rights related to our drug candidates.
+We anticipate that we will rely on contract manufacturers to develop and manufacturers that include confidentiality and intellectual property provisions to protect our proprietary rights related to our drug candidates.